tbenyon/wordpress_external_login_plugin/plugin-files/readme.txt

 This will not run if the user is authenticated from the local WordPress database.

-Below is an example of code that could be added to your `functions.php` file to delete a user from the external database after they have logged in for the first time.
+Below is an example of code that could be added to your `functions.php` file to add additional fields from the users table on the external database as user meta data in WordPress.

+Please note the use of the third parameter $rawResponse that returns all fields from the users table in the external database.
+`
+/**
+ * Example function to do something after External Login has authenticated a user */ function exlog_add_additional_user_data($wp_user, $exlog_user_data, $rawResponse) {
+    update_user_meta(
+        $wp_user->ID,                       // User ID
+        'someKeyForUserMetaData',           // WP Meta field key
+        $rawResponse['someExternalField'],  // External table data
+        false                               // Not unique
+    );
+}

+add_action('exlog_hook_action_authenticated', 'exlog_add_additional_user_data', 10, 3);
+`

+Below is a different example that deletes a user from the external database after they have logged in for the first time.
 `
 /**
  * Example function to do something after External Login has authenticated a user